 And a host of other health problems.

-I’ll post a link to another article about a solution that I’ve used myself and for my parents over the past decade to help fix these problems.
+I’ll post a link to another article about a natural option that I’ve used myself and for my parents over the past decade to help fix these problems.

-However, today I want to quickly give you 3 super simple solutions to help naturally improve blood vessel elasticity, which will help improve blood flow, while also helping avoid a heart attack and stroke in the future.
+However, today I want to quickly give you 3 super simple solutions to help naturally support blood vessel elasticity, which will help support healthy blood flow, while also helping avoid heart problems in the future.

 Of course, exercise plays a huge part in strengthening your arteries and veins.
 You need to do BOTH: